randomthings00/gpsdro-symmetricom/README.md

 ### Special Notes

-There are additional commands maybe used with caution and have not been implemented as part of this python code but can be useful under specific scenarios.
+There are additional commands that maybe used with caution and have not been implemented as part of this python code but can be useful under specific scenarios.

 #### Saving configurations to your Symmetricom